anujtewari/pinfo_datagui/README.md

 # pinfo_datagui

-Population Informatics Data GUI for the Web
+Population Informatics Data GUI for the Web.